jnozzi/cocoadev.com/markdown/AModestUninstallingProposal.md

 L0Claims = (
 	{
 		L0ClaimType = "bundle";
-		L0Identifier = "com.mysite.General/MyGreatApp.General/SupportAgent";
+		L0Identifier = "com.mysite.MyGreatApp.SupportAgent";
 	},
 	{
 		L0ClaimType = "bundle";
-		L0Identifier = "com.mysite.General/MyGreatApp.General/PreferencePane";
+		L0Identifier = "com.mysite.MyGreatApp.PreferencePane";
 		L0BundleUTI = "com.apple.systempreference.prefpane";
 	}
 );

-**preferences**: A preferences claim indicates that this software uses a preferences (General/NSUserDefaults) domain that should be removed along with it.
+**preferences**: A preferences claim indicates that this software uses a preferences (NSUserDefaults) domain that should be removed along with it.
 It uses the following key:

 * **L0Identifier**: A string, the identifier used for the preferences (defaults) domain.